Session Ready

 When the predictions sort in exactly the same order, the relative Gini coefficient is 1.
 When the model sorts poorly, the relative Gini coefficient is close to zero, or even negative.

-The data frame unemployment and the model unemployment_model are in the workspace.
+The data frame unemployment, which also contains the predictions, and the model unemployment_model are available for you to use.

 • Load the package WVPlots using library().